Detecting multiple generalized change-points by isolating single ones: Simulations

-All the signals are fully specified in the Appendix.
+All the signals are fully specified in Section \ref{supp:signals} of the supplementary material.
 Figure \ref{figure_signals} shows examples of the data generated by models (M1) \textit{blocks}, (M2) \textit{teeth}, (M4) \textit{middle-points}, and (W1) \textit{wave 1}.
-Tables \ref{sim_supp2}--\ref{models_linearW6} summarize the results in the case of i.i.d$.$ Gaussian noise.
-Table \ref{models_Piotr_ht} presents the behaviour of IDHT under the setting of i.i.d$.$ scaled Student-$t_d$ noise, where $d=3,5$.
+Tables \ref{models_Piotr}--\ref{models_linearW3} summarize the results in the case of i.i.d$.$ Gaussian noise.
+Table \ref{models_Piotr_ht} presents the behaviour of ID under the setting of i.i.d$.$ scaled Student-$t_d$ noise, where $d=3,5$.
 More examples are in the supplement.

-We highlight that the NOT, WBSIC, and S3IB methods require the specification for the maximum number, $K_{max}$, of change-points allowed to be detected.
-If the default values in these methods are lower than the true number of change-points in the simulated examples, then we take $K_{max} = T/\delta_T + 1$, where $\delta_T$ is the minimum distance between two change-points.
+We highlight that the NOT, WBSIC, and S3IB methods require the specification of the maximum number, $K_{max}$, of change-points allowed to be detected.
+If the default values in these methods are lower than the true number of change-points in the simulated examples, then we take $K_{max} = \lceil T/\delta_T\rceil$, where $\delta_T$ is the minimum distance between two change-points.
+We ran 100 replications for each signal and the frequency distribution of $\hat{N} - N$ for each method is presented.
+The methods with the highest empirical frequency of $\hat{N} - N = 0$ (or in a neighbourhood of zero, depending on the example) and those within $10\%$ off the highest are given in bold.
+As a measure of the accuracy of the detected locations, we provide Monte-Carlo estimates of the mean squared error, ${\rm MSE} = T^{-1}\sum_{t=1}^{T}\E\left(\hat{f}_t - f_t\right)^2$, where $\hat{f}_t$ is the ordinary least square approximation of $f_t$ between two successive change-points.
+In continuous piecewise-linear signals, $\hat{f}_t$ is the splines fit obtained using the \textbf{splines} package in \textsf{R}.
+The scaled Hausdorff distance, $d_H = n_s^{-1}\max\left\lbrace \max_j\min_k\left|r_j-\hat{r}_k\right|,\max_k\min_j\left|r_j-\hat{r}_k\right|\right\rbrace,$ where $n_s$ is the length of the largest segment, is also given in all examples apart from the signal (NC) in Table \ref{sim_supp2}, which is a constant-mean signal with no change-points.